microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 // @public @deprecated (undocumented) export const neutralFocus: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

-// Warning: (ae-internal-missing-underscore) The name "neutralFocus_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralFocus_DEPRECATED: ColorRecipe<Swatch_2>;

 // @public @deprecated (undocumented) export const neutralFocusInnerAccent: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

-// Warning: (ae-forgotten-export) The symbol "DesignSystemResolver" needs to be exported by the entry point index.d.ts
-// Warning: (ae-internal-missing-underscore) The name "neutralFocusInnerAccent_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export function neutralFocusInnerAccent_DEPRECATED(accentFillColor: DesignSystemResolver<string>): DesignSystemResolver<string>;

 // Warning: (ae-forgotten-export) The symbol "neutralForeground" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
 export const NeutralForeground: import("@microsoft/fast-foundation").InterfaceSymbol<(element: HTMLElement) => ReturnType<typeof neutralForeground>>;

-// Warning: (ae-internal-missing-underscore) The name "neutralForeground_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralForeground_DEPRECATED: SwatchFamilyResolver;

-// Warning: (ae-internal-missing-underscore) The name "neutralForegroundActive_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralForegroundActive_DEPRECATED: SwatchRecipe;

 // @public (undocumented)
 export const NeutralForegroundHint: import("@microsoft/fast-foundation").InterfaceSymbol<(element: HTMLElement) => SwatchRGB>;